No products in the cart.

 * In the needle-turn appliqué tutorial I used safety pins to keep my fabric pieces in place.
 This time around I used a fusible webbing.
 I did that because I had fewer pieces to adhere, and they were much larger than the pieces in my needle-turn appliqué quilt.
 When choosing what to use in your project, keep those factors in mind.

 Raw Edge Appliqué – The Possibilities are Endless

 Last summer I was commissioned by Toyota to create a cityscape quilt.
 There were a few different ways I could have tackled this, but with a deadline of ten days (that's right.
 I said TEN DAYS), raw edge appliqué was my only realistic option.

 Because this technique is similar to cutting pieces of paper and glueing them down, the design possibilities are huge!
 Just look what I was able to achieve with some scraps of fabric and fusible webbing!

 Read more about my adventures with Toyota here.

 Are you ready to practice your new raw edge appliqué skills??
 How about you practice with a FREE PATTERN!
 That's right!!!
 You get a pattern and YOU get a pattern and YOU GET A PATTERN!!

 Click here to get the free Hidden Garden quilt pattern.
 With this quilt, I actually fused the fabric pieces to the background fabric first.
 I then basted my quilt sandwich together.
-The final step was stitching around the fabric petals so I was killing two birds with one stone by sewing the appliqué down AND quilting the quilt.
+The final step was stitching around the fabric petals so I was feeding two birds with one scone by sewing the appliqué down AND quilting the quilt.
 Nifty, huh?

 Remember that since these raw edge appliqué and needle-turn appliqué are simply two ways of doing the same thing – you can interchange these techniques.
 Just because I made my Hidden Garden quilt with the raw edge appliqué technique doesn't mean you can't change it up and use needle-turn appliqué.
 Know what I mean, Jean?